 We talk a lot about the benefits of team sports for kids, but staying active and participating in a leisure activity with friends is just as important for adults.
-According to research by the Harvard University School of Public Health, adult sports leagues reduce the risk of a heart disease, high blood pressure, certain cancers and stroke.
-They also help to reduce stress, boost self-confidence and can improve cognitive function.
+According to research by the Harvard University School of Public Health, adult sports leagues can reduce the risk of heart disease, high blood pressure, certain cancers and stroke.
+They may also help to reduce stress, boost self-confidence and can improve cognitive function.

 The main reason adults don’t participate in sports is a lack of time (no surprise there), lack of fitness and lack of interest.
 As adult priorities and schedules take over, many people simply don’t consider participating in sports beyond high-school or college age.
 But with so many physical, mental and emotional benefits, it’s time to put sports back on your radar.